 A comprehensive interview is not as simple as working off of a questions template.
 There’s an ebb and flow to these types of interviews for which a certain level of experience with CRM systems can lead to more and better information.

 One of the bigger interview challenges is to get a person of few words to provide sufficient information.
-“Leading the witness” can be a good thing when collecting CRM requirements.
+“Leading the witness” can be good when collecting CRM requirements.

 Understanding The Level of Effort Required to Deliver Functionality